davidjeyachandran/alianzaamor/README.md

     composer require drupal/contrib_module
 When you push please pull down (if you have access) else ask a member to do pull of your changes.
 If you are doing a lot of pushes then we may consider giving you access to server.

+# Hacks
+- Hide block title on `/mi-entrega` because the title is on views header.

 Again THANK YOU so much for contributing to this project.